Petrodel v Prest: Supreme Court allows appeal

 Appeal court judges declared that the properties were not Mr Prest’s to dispose of freely, but in fact belonged to the companies as distinct legal entities.
 But it was a contentious decision.
 Two of the three appeal court judges – Lord Justices Patten and Rimer, have a commercial background in the Chancery Division of the High Court.
 The one family judge present, Lord Justice Thorpe, issued a dissenting judgement, saying allowing the appeal would go against some well-established principles of family law.

-In a brisk judgement, Supreme Court Justice Lord Sumption has now ruled unanimously in favour of the ex-Mrs Prest.
-He re-asserted one of the most fundamental principles in commercial law – that companies are distinct from the individuals controlling them.
+In a brisk judgement, the Supreme Court has now ruled unanimously in favour of the ex-Mrs Prest.
+Lord Sumption re-asserted one of the most fundamental principles in commercial law – that companies are distinct from the individuals controlling them.
 They have, in other words, their own ‘legal personality’.
 However, in this particular case, Mr Prest had bought the properties using his own money but in the name of the companies.
 The properties were therefore held ‘on trust’ for him.

 Company law is relatively rigid, whereas the family courts prefer to take a more practical and flexible approach.
 In the case of Petrodel v Prest, the Supreme Court arrived at an ingenious way around the problems presented by this case, which leaves England’s reputation as the “divorce capital of the world” for wives intact.